 all you need to know about the witcher 4

-All You Need to Know About The Witcher 4
+The Witcher 4: All You Need to Know

-Whether you’ve slayed your way through the Wild Hunt five times over or you just know Geralt from that TV show on Netflix, it’s time to get hyped because The Witcher 4 (yes, that’s what we’re calling it for now) is officially happening.
+Whether you’ve slayed your way through the Wild Hunt five times over or you just know Geralt from that TV show on Netflix, it’s time to get hyped because The Witcher 4 is officially happening.
 CD Projekt Red has confirmed it’s in the works, and while Geralt’s retirement plan might be kicking in, there’s a whole new saga brewing in the Continent.

 The Story